We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 To assess prices for VS2 versus I1 diamonds, I compared more than 140 diamonds from James Allen, my go-to vendor for quality jewelry.

-Each round-cut was graded by the GIA and had the following grades:
+Each round-cut was graded by the GIA and earned the following:

 - Carat weight: 1.00